jeromeetienne/learningthreejs.com-backup/source/_posts/2011-12-19-particles-online-editor-for-sparks-js.markdown

 No specific server to run, no need to admin and no risk to go offline.
 Oh and by the way i dont not even have to pay for hosting this application.
 I think it shows html5 in all its power.
-The web is becoming something real nice :) html5 i love you &hearts;
+The web is becoming something real nice :) html5 i love you!

 ## conclusion